tijoer/RabbitMQDemo/README.md

-# RabbitMqDemo
+# 🐰 RabbitMqDemo

-This is a RabbitMQ Demo project.
-To get started, please run the `main.sh` script.
+**This is a RabbitMQ Demo project.
+To get started, please run the `main.sh` script.**

-## Overview
+## 📖 Overview

 This demo showcases how to set up and use RabbitMQ for message queuing.
 It includes examples of producing and consuming messages.
 By running the `main.sh` script, you will start the RabbitMQ server and execute the demo scripts to see RabbitMQ in action.
 The script will set up three containers that form a cluster.

-## Setup
+## ⚙️ Setup

-1. Clone this repository.
+1. **Clone this repository.**
-2. Start a Github Devcontainer.
-I suggest running four cores.
+2. **Start a GitHub Devcontainer.** I suggest running four cores.

-## Resources
+## 📚 Resources

 - [RabbitMQ](https://www.rabbitmq.com/)
 - [Docker](https://www.docker.com/)